davidiles/Interim_Goals_Framework/README.md

     growth rates would be increased by 0.5% per year until a target growth rate of +3% per year was achieved (after which, the projection continued growing at a rate of +3% per year)
-3. Reporting the population status in 2050, if the population grew according to the projection
+3. Reporting the population status in 2050 (i.e., under the hypothetical scenario where the population grew according to the projection)
-4. Reporting the year in which ‘full recovery’ would be achieved, if the population grew according to the projection.
+4. Reporting the year in which ‘full recovery’ would be achieved (i.e., under the hypothetical scenario where the population grew according to the projection)

 Code to accomplish this is included below: